bontreger-labs/ansible-rhdh-templates/skeleton/README.md

 > {{ description }}

-This Ansible project was created automatically by Red Hat Developer Hub
+This Ansible project was created automatically by Red Hat Developer Hub on {{ run_date }}